tarunkumar519/blog/content/posts/how i backup my passwords.md

 chmod +x /usr/local/bin/cronbvw
 ```

-Since we don’t want any output from the bash,the `>/dev/null 2>&1` sends the output to /dev/null and it’s discarded automatically.
+Since we don’t want any output from the bash, the `>/dev/null 2>&1` sends the output to /dev/null and it’s discarded automatically.

 `2>&1` means discarding stardard error 2 to standard output 1 which then discards it as well.